tj314/union-find/golang/README.md

 	- `val, ok := m[key]`, makes sense
 	- `val, _ := m[key]`, fine, very pythonic
 	- `_, ok := m[key]`, fine, very pythonic
-	- `_, _ = m[key]`, why?
+	- `_, _ = m[key]`, why the missing colon?
 Ok, I get why.
 No new variable is created.
+That's what the error says.
 But this still feels very inconsistent.
-That's what the error says.
-But the thing is, a variable *is* created, two of those, in fact.
+The thing is, a variable *is* created, two of those, in fact.
 They are created by the callee, but they are *ignored* by the caller.
-From the perspective of semantics I would expect the results to be stored in special "ignored" variables and thrown away.
 Instead, Go pretends there is nothing to see and no variables created.
 Once again, this is a minor thing.
-I just think, it's a strange way to look at the ignored values.
+I just think that semantically, it's a strange way to look at the ignored values.

 ## Map workaround
 I had several ideas to work around the map keys issue: